 To misquote the great Bob Dylan: "This is the story of The Hurricane, a man who beat a megastar named Dwayne!"
 That’s right, folks.
 Once upon a time, The Rock and The Hurricane had a match, with The Hurricane getting the 1-2-3 over The Rock in the middle of the ring!

 This isn’t some random obscure match from Johnson’s Flex Kavana days or a bit of fun at a house show either.
-This was the main event of Monday Night Raw when both men were at their prime!
+This was the main event of Monday Night Raw when both men were in their prime!

 The Rock and The Hurricane – The Feud We Didn’t Know We Wanted